District Goals

 GCSC realizes the important role our community plays in the overall education of our students.
 We want to engage all facets of our community in this process.
 The GCSC Public Relations program will:

 1. Promote activities that will get the public into our schools so that they can experience the innovative and challenging programs that are being provided to our students.
+Develop a Parent Advisory Board at each of the buildings composed of community members and parents that are not current or past school employees.
+(Minimum of five (5) persons on each Advisory Board)

 2. Promote our partnerships with local industry to enhance vocational opportunities and Work Based Learning.
+(Every building has at least three (3) designated community partners.

 3. Promote our partnership with Centerstone Mental Health Services and Decatur County Memorial Hospital.